Ariel Rider X-Class Review: The Best Value Moped-Style Ebike?

 While this ebike looks a bit small on the website you should take note of the standover height.
 My wife is 5′ 5″ and can hop on the bike comfortably with her tippy-toes.
 The standover height is about 34 1/4″, measured from the ground to the top of the seat.

 If you decide to purchase the Ariel Rider X-Class you may want to replace the bell with a proper bike horn.
 In addition, grippier pedals are a nice upgrade to keep your feet locked into place.
-I will have an upcoming post on all of the accessories that am using for my X-Class.
+Check out our full Ariel Rider X-Class accessories list.

 The included display is a small and simple black and white display.
 My only complaint is that it does not display current watt usage, a metric that I like to keep an eye on to ensure I’m not running the motor too hard.
 The X-Class is equipped with a left-side thumb throttle.
 Ariel Rider completes the package with plastic fenders.
 The rear fender comes pre-installed but you will need to install the front fender, front light, handlebars, and front wheel.